ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 ## Conclusion

-This guide was created to help streamline the study process.
-With the increasing costs and restrictions associated with paid tools, this method offers a viable alternative that leverages the power of AI with user control.
+This guide was created to help streamline my study process.
+This method is an alternative to (painstakingly limited and expensive) paid tools.

 Monthly subscription?
 Nah...
-Well except for a ChatGPT.
+Well except for ChatGPT...
 I do think that is worth it though.
 Happy studying!

 Do you need help?
 Find me at [ryleighnewman.com](https://ryleighnewman.com)